GrootBlouNaai/LibreDumper/README.md

 # LibreDumper (WIP)
-Download all your steam games without the disgusting closed source client
+Download all your steam games without the disgusting closed source client (Frontend for DepotDownloader)

 ## How to build
 makepkg libredumper.phgbuild